 Well, it turns out that this is largely due to adjustments at the first synapse of sight.
 Understanding those adjustments at the biophysical level was the focus of my dissertation work.
 I used electrophysiological techniques to record the responses of rod photoreceptors, which capture photons of light, and the cells that rods synapse onto, called rod bipolar cells, when they are stimulated by light.
 Understanding the fundamental mechanisms of rod vision will ultimately provide insights into how debilitating vision disorders, like night blindness, may be targeted for therapeutic relief.

 Ever wonder what grad school is like?
-Here's a week in my life as a 3rd year graduate student!
+Here's a week in my life as a 3rd year graduate student at UCLA!

 Wang, Y., Fehlhaber, K. E., Sarria, I., Cao, Y., Ingram, N. T., Guerrero-Given, D., ... & Sampath, A. P. (2017).
 The auxiliary calcium channel subunit α2δ4 is required for axonal elaboration, synaptic transmission, and wiring of rod photoreceptors.
 Neuron, 93(6), 1359-1374.

 Cao, Y., Sarria, I., Fehlhaber, K. E., … Sampath A. P., & Martemyanov, K. A. (2015).
 Mechanism for selective synaptic wiring of rod photoreceptors into the retinal circuitry and Its role in vision.
 Neuron, 87(6), 1248-1260.